 D = df/(d-f)

-Since d is always further than f, we can write the difference as Δ and replace d with f+Δ. Putting that in the previous equation makes it
+Since d is always further than f, we can write the difference as Δ and replace d with f+Δ. Putting that into the previous equation makes it

 D = (f2+Δf)/Δ which re-arranges to